THASLEEMA-KM/PROJECT-FAIR/README.md

                     - use router in express server app
             - Create Controller folder to define loigc to solve client req
                 - Create a folder
+                - create a js file to define logic to solve clint req
+                - import model
+                -
             - Create Models todefine schema and model for mongodb collection using mongoose
                 - create a folder
                 - create a js file to define schema and model